 In this fast-paced world, it is easy to forget the importance of living a healthy and eco-friendly life, especially in urban areas.
 We are so focused on getting ahead that we often sacrifice our well-being.
 However, with the current state of the world, it is becoming increasingly important to reevaluate our lifestyles and make some changes.

-One way that people are combatting these challenges is by turning to hydroponics plant growth.
+One way that people are combatting these challenges is by turning to hydroponic plants growth.
 Hydroponics is a method of farming where crops are grown in water instead of soil.
-This method has been around for centuries, but it is becoming more popular because of its many benefits.
+There are various hydroponic setup available.
+They are namely NFT (nutrient film technique), ebb and flow system, kratky method, deep water culture system, drip, aeroponics and more.
+This method to produce food has been around for centuries, but it is becoming more popular because of its many benefits.
 It is a more efficient use of resources.
-It also produces healthier crops and has a higher yield than traditional farming methods.
+It also produces healthier crops and has a higher yield than traditional soil based systems.

 So Why Is Hydroponics Farming Popularized?